aspnetzero/documents/doc/Development-Guide-Angular.md

 **.NET Core Compatibility**

-Since SignalR is not ready yet for .NET Core, chat feature will not work if you select .NET Core as your base framework.
+SignalR is ready to work with .NET Core, chat feature also will work if you select .NET Core as your base framework.

 #### User Menu